Versent/redux-crud/readme.md

 ### About optimistic updates

-- to do
+- TODO

 ### Mapping over records in components

-Most likely you will get a seamless-immutable collection in you components.
-Don't map over it to create list because seamless-immutable will attempt to make the react components immutable, this doesn't work.
+Most likely you will get a `seamless-immutable` collection in you components.
+Don't map over it to create a list because then `seamless-immutable` will attempt to make the react components immutable, which doesn't work.

 Don't do this:
 ```js
 var lis = records.map(function(record) {
   return <li key={record.id}>{record.name}</li>;